Main Menu

 The avocet demonstrates distinctive migrating patterns throughout the year.
 The American avocet, for instance, prefers to breed in a large stretch of territory between New Mexico and southern Canada.
 In the winter season, it travels south to Mexico or east toward Florida and the Atlantic Coast.
 The pied avocet, by contrast, breeds in Europe and Central Asia.
 Some populations travel as far south as Africa to winter, though other populations remain far closer to their breeding grounds.

-Avocet Prey and Predators
+Prey and Predators

 This bird plays an important regulatory role in the ecosystem by keeping prey populations in check.
-In the foraging hours, entire groups will line the shore looking for food in a rather fascinating display.
+During the foraging hours, entire groups will line the shore looking for food in a rather fascinating display.

 What does the avocet eat?